 How to apply Flow theory in education

-Applying Flow theory in education is not an easy task, but it can be done.
+Applying Flow theory to education is no easy task, but it can be done.
 Here are a few strategies: